Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.19.0
+ Announcing C-Blosc 1.20.0
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

-The algorithm for choosing the blocksize automatically in fast codecs (lz4 and blosclz) has been refined to provide better compression ratios and better performance on modern CPUs (L2 cache sizes >= 256KB), while staying reasonably fast on less powerful CPUs.
+More saftey checks have been implemented so that potential flaws discovered by new fuzzers in OSS-Fuzzer are fixed (@nmoinvaz).
+Also, the `_xgetbv()` collision has been fixed (@mgorny).

+Last but not least, the chunk format has been fully described so that 3rd party software may come with a different implementation, but still compatible with C-Blosc chunks.

-Also, new versions for blosclz (2.1.0) and zstd (1.4.5) codecs have been integrated.
-Expect better compression ratios and performance with these new versions too.
+Also, new versions for blosclz (2.3.0) codec has been backported from C-Blosc2.
+Expect better compression ratios and performance.

 For more info, please see the release notes in: